iterative/dvc.org/content/docs/command-reference/remote/modify.md

 > The username, token, webhdfs_alias, and hdfscli_config may contain sensitive
 > user info.
 Therefore, it's safer to add it with the `--local` option, so it's
 > written to a Git-ignored config file.

+💡 WebHDFS serves as an alternative for using the same remote storage supported by HDFS.
+Read more about by expanding the WebHDFS section in [`dvc remote add`](/doc/command-reference/remote/add#supported-storage-types).

 </details>